 "It's not negotiating time, it's decision time.
 Israel is Israel on the 1967 borders, Palestine is Palestine, minus and plus agreed-upon swaps, minus and plus security arrangements, with a third party role [to stabilize any deal]”. – NY Times, 4 May 2007.

 Married with 4 children.
-Wife: Na’imah; children: Salam and Dalal (21 year old twin daughters); Salam is a surgeon and Dalal a political science post-grad; sons Ali (16), and Mohammed, (12)**.
-A nephew, Nasr Ereiqat, was killed in the "Prisoners' Intifada" of 1997-98.
+Wife: Na’imah; children: Salam and Dalal (twin daughters); sons Ali and Mohammed.
+A cousin, Nasr Erekat, was killed in the "Prisoners' Intifada" of 1997-98.
 A nephew, Mazen Aribe, was shot dead by Israeli soldiers in Dec 2015 after he allegedly opened fire at a Israeli checkpoint.
 A niece, Noura Erakat, was national grassroots organizer for the U.S. Campaign to End the Israeli Occupation.

 - When I say I am a moderate, I mean that a just peace can be achieved between Israelis and Palestinians that will include security, independence and dignity for both sides.
 Unfortunately, today when Israel thinks of a Palestinian 'moderate' it thinks of someone who sees only through its eyes, hears only through its ears and speaks only through its mouth.
 (Aug 1987).